FedorSmirnov89/tx-engine-rs/README.md

 The pipeline definition lives in `.github/workflows/ci.yml`.

+## Performance

+The thoughts and work on optimising the engine's performance — including benchmark methodology, the rationale behind the benchmark input generation strategy, and measurement results — are detailed in [PERFORMANCE.md](./PERFORMANCE.md).

 ## Future Work

 - **Transaction timestamps & dispute windows:** In a streaming system, transactions could carry event-time timestamps, enabling eviction of old transactions that are past their dispute window — reducing memory usage in long-running deployments.